 \section{Abstract}

 Waves propagating through weakly disordered smooth linear media undergo a universal phenomenon called branched flow.
-Branched flows have been observed and studied experimentally in various systems by considering coherent waves.
-Recent experiments have reported the observation of optical branched flows by using an incoherent light source, thus revealing the key role of coherent phase-sensitive effects in the development of incoherent branched flows.
-By considering the paraxial wave equation as a generic representative model, we elaborate a stochastic theory of both coherent and incoherent branched flows.
-We derive closed-form equations that determine the evolution of the intensity correlation function, as well as the value and the propagation distance of the maximum of the scintillation index, which characterize the dynamical formation of incoherent branched flows.
+Branched flow has been observed and studied experimentally in various systems by considering coherent waves.
+Recent experiments have reported the observation of optical branched flow by using an incoherent light source, thus revealing the key role of coherent phase-sensitive effects in the development of incoherent branched flow.
+By considering the paraxial wave equation as a generic representative model, we elaborate a stochastic theory of both coherent and incoherent branched flow.
+We derive closed-form equations that determine the evolution of the intensity correlation function, as well as the value and the propagation distance of the maximum of the scintillation index, which characterize the dynamical formation of incoherent branched flow.
 We report accurate numerical simulations that are found in quantitative agreement with the theory without free parameters.
-Our theory elucidates the key role of coherence and interference on branched flows, thereby providing a framework for exploring branched flow in nonlinear media, in relation with the formation of freak waves in oceans.
+Our theory highlights the important impact of coherence and interference on branched flow, thereby providing a framework for exploring branched flow in nonlinear media, in relation with the formation of freak waves in oceans.